priyank-hub/EECS-4404/assi3/assig3 copy.md

 Which number of clusters do you think would be suitable from looking at the points?

-- **3** clusters is suitable from looking at the points.
+- 3 clusters is suitable.

-- 1st instance
+- Set centres by band

 - ```matlab
   % init by hand